 Finally, consider the following question:

 How do you think that the idea of eternal recurrence, i.e. not having an end goal for history, has affected the modern West?
-Please leave your comment below.
-Also, please check out the featured book below.
+Leave a comment below and please subscribe.
 Thank you!

 - Couprie, Dirk L., “Anaximander (c.
 610—546 B.C.E.)”, Internet Encyclopedia of Philosophy, https://iep.utm.edu/anaximan